 - Behaviour for learning including classroom management strategies

 - Special Educational Needs and disabilities

 All the sessions provide a theory base and address current issues.
 The style of delivery includes: lectures, discussions, activities, seminars, national speakers, assignments and tasks related to the area of study.
 Assignments are set during the course to deepen the knowledge of key aspects including pupil progress and special educational needs.

 At school level trainees will receive further training from their School Based Educator as well as from their partner teacher.
 They will be able to apply the theory from the training into their own classroom practice and will be set targets from the feedback to ensure the teaching skills are further developed.
 Trainees will also attend in school staff training.

 Trainees are actively encouraged to reflect on their own learning and take on personal study.
-They write a Reflective Journal and maintain a record of professional development.
+They write a weekly reflection and maintain a record of pupil progress overtime.

 By the end of the course the trainee will have become a proficient and reflective classroom practitioner with the confidence to further develop their teaching careers.